MicrosoftCloudEssentials-LearningHub/AI-102StudyGuide/1_CV_NLP-questions.md

 ## Q: Provisioning a QnA Maker Service

 > You plan to provision a QnA Maker service in a new resource group named RG1.
 In RG1, you create an `App Service plan` named AP1.
 Which two Azure resources are automatically created in RG1 when you provision the QnA Maker service?
 Each correct answer presents part of the solution.
-NOTE: Each correct selection is worth one point.

 **Options:**